tkrishp/personal_finance_manager/README.md

 * Google Vizualization

 # Future Work
-Build a supervised learning model for automatic categorization of expense category and sub-category
+* Build a supervised learning model for automatic categorization of expense category and sub-category
+* Budget limits
+* Tool to import transactions